Mayne Yard construction update - October and November 2023

-In October and November 2023, works will continue in the Mayne Yard stabling facility including earthworks, track modifications, removal of redundant structures, installation of foundations and new masts for overhead electrical wires.
+In February and March 2025, works will continue in the Mayne Yard stabling facility including rock breaking, earthworks, track modifications, removal of redundant structures, installation of foundations and new masts for overhead electrical wires.

-- Continue installation of inground services within Mayne Yard East
+- Continue installation of fencing and inground services within Mayne Yard East

 - Continue construction of the new rail bridge over Breakfast Creek